Paulina-Celebias/ToDoList/README.md

 ![tick_task](https://github.com/Paulina-Celebias/ToDoList/blob/main/Screenshots/list_3.png?raw=true)

-If you want to remove completed task, you need to click on the bin button on the right side of the task.
-A warning window apperas to make sure you didn't click the button by accident and you really want to delete the task.
-To confirm, you need to click "Ok" button.
+If you want to remove a completed task, you need to click on the bin button on the right side of the task.
+A warning window apperas to make sure you didn't click the button by accident and that you really want to delete the task.
+To confirm, you need to click "OK" button.

 ![remove_task](https://github.com/Paulina-Celebias/ToDoList/blob/main/Screenshots/list_4.png?raw=true)